Continual Learning for Generative Retrieval over Dynamic Corpora: Experimental Settings

 \subsection{Benchmark construction}

-To facilitate the study of continual document learning for \ac{GR}, we build two benchmark datasets, i.e., CDI-MS and CDI-NQ, from MS MARCO Document Ranking \cite{msmarco} and Natural Questions (NQ) \cite{nq}, respectively.
-MS MARCO contains $367,013$ query-document training pairs, $3,213,835$ documents, and $5,192$ queries in the dev set.
+To facilitate the study of continual document learning for \ac{GR}, we build two benchmark datasets, i.e., CDI-MS and CDI-NQ, from MS MARCO 300k \cite{msmarco, mehta2022dsi++, zhou2022ultron} and Natural Questions (NQ) \cite{nq}, respectively.
+MS MARCO 300k is a subset of the MS MARCO Document Ranking collection, comprising 300k documents.
 NQ contains 307k query-document training pairs, 231k documents, and 7.8k queries in the dev set.
-We report the performance results on the dev sets as both MS MARCO Document Ranking and NQ leaderboard limit the frequency of submissions~\citep{dsi, mehta2022dsi++}.
+We report the performance results on the dev sets as both MS MARCO 300k and NQ leaderboard limit the frequency of submissions~\citep{dsi, mehta2022dsi++}.

 To mimic the new arrival of documents in MS MARCO and NQ, we first randomly sample $60\%$ documents from the whole document set as the base documents $\mathcal{D}_0$, and leverage their corresponding relevance labels to construct the query-document pairs $\mathcal{P}_{0}^{\mathcal{D}_0}$.
 Then, we randomly sample $10\%$ documents from the remaining document set as the new document set, and this operation is repeated for 4 times to obtain $\mathcal{D}_1$--$\mathcal{D}_4$.
 The test query set is defined as follows: \begin{enumerate*}[label=(\roman*)] \item for a single query set, all dev queries are denoted as $\mathcal{Q}^\mathit{test}$, and \item for sequential query set, we sample $60\%, 10\%, 10\%, 10\%$ and $10\%$ queries from the whole dev query set as $\mathcal{Q}^\mathit{test}_0$, \ldots, $\mathcal{Q}^\mathit{test}_4$, respectively. \end{enumerate*}